doitintl/aws-eks-sample-templates/02-deploy-prometheus/README.md

 ## View/Query Pod Metrics

 This chart creates a `prometheus-server` service with `ClusterIP` type which is accessible only inside the cluster.
 Change the service type to `LoadBalancer` if you want to access prometheus outside cluster.

-We recommend you not to expose prometheus outside cluster.
+Implement [basic-auth](https://prometheus.io/docs/guides/basic-auth/) and IP restrictions if you are exposing prometheus outside the cluster.

 Run the following `kubectl port-forward` command to connect to prometheus-server and go to `localhost:8080` in the browser.